HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 How does Builder work?

 Builder automatically generates strategy code based on the performance criteria that you specify.
 Technically, the program uses a technique called genetic programming, which "evolves" a population of trading strategies to maximize the so-called fitness, which is based on the performance criteria you select.
+In effect, the program automates the process of developing and testing trading strategies, getting you ready to trade the markets sooner and with strategies built using a rigorous process designed to generate better, more robust strategies.
 More information on the build algorithm is provided here.
 The article library also includes information on genetic programming.

 How much do I need to know about strategy design/development to use Builder?

 Builder is designed to be user-friendly and easy to use for those with a basic knowledge of trading systems.
 You don't need to know how to design or develop trading strategies, and no programming is required.
 However, you do need to know a good trading strategy when you see one.
 This is how you select the performance criteria that guide the build process.
-The program incorporates features such as out-of-sample testing that help insure good strategies are found, but it's ultimately up to you to decide when the strategies are good enough.
+The program incorporates features such as out-of-sample testing, stress testing, and build monitoring rules that help insure good strategies are found, but it's ultimately up to you to decide when the strategies are good enough.

 How is the algorithm in Builder different from genetic optimization, such as the genetic optimizer in TradeStation?